Amayio/Amayio/README.md

-## Hello, thanks for stoppin by! 👋
+## Hello, thanks for stoppin' by! 👋
 IT student by day, code explorer by night.
 Playing with frontend, learning backend, and crafting a C++ side quest for fun.

 ### My stack